 Contact a Houston Estate Planning Attorney

 If you or a loved one is interested in creating an estate plan, the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC, can help.
 We understand that estate planning can be a difficult and confusing process, especially when it comes to costs.
-During our free initial consultation, we make sure to be extremely transparent about costs and providing the services that work for you and your family.
+During our initial consultation, we make sure to be extremely transparent about costs and providing the services that work for you and your family.

 We also offer flat fees for most of our Texas estate plans.
-To speak with one of our attorneys and to schedule a free consultation, call us today at 713-333-8900.
+To speak with one of our attorneys and to schedule a consultation, call us today at 713-333-8900.